bitcoin/bitcoin/doc/readme-qt.rst

     qmake
     make

-Alternatively, install Qt Creator and open the `novacoin-qt.pro` file.
+Alternatively, install Qt Creator and open the `42-qt.pro` file.

-An executable named `novacoin-qt` will be built.
+An executable named `42-qt` will be built.

 Windows